hyperledger-archives/indy-sdk/docs/request-info-options.md

     * does a lot of intermediate steps internally that contradicts to Indy functions pattern
     * many input parameters

-Note: This approach is implemented in Libvcx.
-The function definition is much simpler because Libvcx has the majority of these params in the context.

 ```
 /// Gets request price correspondent to specific auth rule and